China banks turn blind eye to soaring overdue loans

 “The true asset quality of Chinese banks is worse than what appears in the reported NPLs,” said Ritesh Maheshwari, a bank analyst with Standard & Poor’s in Singapore.

-Recognizing loan losses wasn’t an issue among Chinese banks prior to 2012, when the volume of loans categorized as overdue but unimpaired was negligible.
+Recognising loan losses wasn’t an issue among Chinese banks prior to 2012, when the volume of loans categorised as overdue but unimpaired was negligible.

 As growth slowed, however, lenders have grown wary of fully declaring bad debt, senior bankers and industry players said.